bennettoxford/kissh/README.md

 connection afterwards.

+## The kissh agent

+To install kissh on a machine, you will need git installed.
+Checkout this repository, then run:

+    ./install.sh

+This will install this repo in /srv/kissh, and set up a systemd timer to run the agent periodically.
+When run, the kissh agent will ensure users and keys are up to date, creating new users if necessary.
+It will never remove users, only their keys.
+It ensures that **only** the keys approved in this repo are installed - all other SSH keys will be removed, by design.

+Before running, the kissh service will update itself to a clean checkout of the main branch of the repo, in order to get new user and keys info, as well as update itself to the latest version.
+It will discard any local changes, by design.

 ## Tests

-We use docker to simulate a system to run on in test.
+We use docker to simulate a clean system to run on in test.

 To run all tests: